Gerrit0/CTFd_unique_challenges/README.md

 # Unique Challenges for CTFd

-> **Not ready for production use**.
-This plugin is under active development as an independent study at UCCS.
+> This plugin was developed as part of an independent study at UCCS.

 Compatible with CTFd v2.2.3